wp-plugins/amazon-auto-links/readme.txt

 = Do I need Amazon Access Keys? =

 For the *category* and *tag* unit types, no, you don't need them.
 However, for the *search* unit type, you need them as the plugin uses Amazon API.

-The keys can be obtained by loggin in to [Amazon Web Services](http://aws.amazon.com/) and you need to get **Access Key ID** (public key) and **Secret Access Key** (private key).
+To use the keys you need to have an account with [Amazon Product Advertising API](https://affiliate-program.amazon.com/gp/advertising/api/detail/main.html).
+The keys can be obtained by logging in to [Amazon Web Services](http://aws.amazon.com/) and you need to get **Access Key ID** (public key) and **Secret Access Key** (private key).

-More detailed instruction can be accessed [here](http://docs.aws.amazon.com/fws/1.1/GettingStartedGuide/index.html?AWSCredentials.html).
+More detailed instruction, refer to the [**How to Obtain Access Key and Secret Key**](http://wordpress.org/plugins/amazon-auto-links/other_notes/) section.

 = What would be the benefit to upgrade to the pro version? =